-"Good Things Are Going To Happen"
+"Good Things Are Going to Happen"

 That was all I needed to hear.
 I was off...

 I never got tired of scoping out all the markets in town.
 Some went on for blocks and acres and seemed to contain every item known to man.
+The colors were spectacular.

 I especially loved the breathtaking artwork everywhere and the lovely flowers in the park through which I walked every day.

 The first week of my stay, I was contacted by Harry Burrus, a transplanted American and Beat scholar who told me he had toured my brother around San Miguel in 2008 showing him where Dad spent time, and he offered to show me those same sites.
 Of course, I took him up on his generous offer.

 The tour was moving for me on many levels.
 We retraced Dad’s steps and after spending some time in San Miguel, I understood why my father loved it there.
 Harry showed me places he said Dad had lived and was going to show me the train station from which Dad had taken his last trip, but I had to return to the conference.
 I did see apartment #6, though, which Harry said was the place from which Dad left to retrieve his luggage that fateful night.

 I was treated with such kindness during the weeks I was in San Miguel.
 Before I’d left home, I received an email from Susan Page, the director of the conference, who’d asked if I would mind if she held a dinner in my honor for the writing conference staff.
 I didn’t, and she did.
 The staff asked all sorts of questions about Dad and my experiences growing up surrounded by the characters who became known as The Beats.
 It was a unique experience and I’m grateful to Susan for the opportunity to tell some stories and set the record straight.